badlydrawnrob/data-playground/head-first/sql/__notes__/06-advanced-select/01-case.md

 1. Currently _genre_ headings are set to `True` or `False`
 2. Some films belong to _more than one_ genre
-    + Where should these films be shelved?
+    + Which genre should these films be shelved?
     + Adding `True` or `False` is time consuming and error-prone

 ### The solution

-Dataville videos have decided to add a _category_ column.
+Dataville videos have decided to add a _category_type_ column.
 You _could_ add each film to the new category like this:

-- If this category is `True`, set the category name to `category`
+- If this genre is `True`, set the category_type to `category`
-- `UPDATE table SET category = 'category' where category = 'True'`
+- `UPDATE table SET category_type = 'category' WHERE category = 'True'`

 As we've seen before **order is important** — if some films have _more than one_ genre set, it's `category` will be whichever `UPDATE` statement runs last.